constantinnicoleta/makeup-masterclass/README.md

 add here

+### Fonts
+The fonts selection was 'Montserrat' and 'Fira Sans' , I have imported them from [Google Fonts](https://fonts.google.com/) and I believe it blended perfectly with the vision for the website and different type of font-weights applied.

-### Existing Features
+## Existing Features

-- __Navigation Bar__
+   ### Navigation Bar

-  - Featured on all three pages, the full responsive navigation bar includes links to the x/x/x page and is identical in each page to allow for easy navigation.
+  - Featured on all three pages : Masterclass, Gallery & Register, the full responsive navigation bar is identical in each page to allow the user easy navigation from page to page.
-  - This section will allow the user to easily navigate from page to page across all devices without having to revert back to the previous page via the ‘back’ button.
+  - The navigation bar has a fixed position, ensuring it stays at the top of the page along with a burger icon with a dropdown menu; this has been incorporated on mobile screens, offering a more mobile-friendly approach to click the menu options.

+  #### Call-to-Action
+  - A hyperlink added to JOIN US, a call-to-action, inviting users to register.

 ![Nav Bar](picture)

-- __The landing page image__
+## Home Page

-  - The landing includes
+  - The landing includes a hero picture with text overlay which intends to catch people's attention.

-  - This section introduces the user to
+  - This section introduces the user to what the website is about, who do we target, location and that there is no cost to it.

 ![Landing Page](picture)

-- __Club Ethos Section__
+### Meet the Trainer section

-  - The club ethos section will allow the user to see the benefits of
+  - This section will allow the user to meet and know more about the make-up trainer.
-  - This user will see the value of signing up for
+  - This user will see the value of registering to take part in this masterclasss.

 ![Club Ethos](picture)

-- __Masterclasses Times section__
+### Masterclasses section

-  - This section will allow the user to see exactly when
+  - This section will allow the user to see exactly what range of masterclasses they can take part in.
-  - This section will be updated as these times change to keep the user up to date.
+  - This section will allow the user to see suitability for each one of them based on the masterclass type and learning outcomes.

 ![Masterclasses Times](picture)

-- __The Footer__
+### Dates & Location section

+- This section allows the user to view the exact times and date with location for their specific interest.

+ ### Footer

-  - The footer section includes links to the relevant social media sites for Xenia Artistry.
+  - The footer section includes links to Instagram, Facebook & Twitter (X).
 The links will open to a new tab to allow easy navigation for the user.
-  - The footer is valuable to the user as it encourages them to keep connected via social media
+  - The footer is valuable to the user as it encourages them to keep connected via social media.

 ![Footer](picture)

-- __Gallery__
+## Gallery Page

-  - The gallery will provide the user with supporting images to see what masterclasses are about
+  - The gallery will provide the user an insight of the trainer's experience.
-  - This section is valuable to the user as they will be able to easily identify the types of masterclasses the organisation puts together.
+  - This section is valuable to the user as they will be able to easily feel safe in the trainer's hand.

 ![Gallery](picture)

-- __The Register Page__
+## Register Page

-  - This page will allow the user to get register for.
-The user will be able specify if they would like to take part in.
-The user will be asked to submit their full name and email address.
+  - This page will allow the user to take part and register for the desired masterclass.
+  - The user will be asked to submit their full name and email address as well as selecting one of the 3 masterclasses available.

 ![Register](picture)